tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/LessonPlan.md

 ### 16. Everyone Do: Restricting the Withdraw Function with Require (20 min) (Critical)

-In this activity we will be replacing our `if` conditional statement with a `require`.
+In this activity, we will be replacing our `if` conditional statement with a `require`.

 Have students follow along while you code.